Mardjan Seighali: Life in the Netherlands

 Having arrived in the Netherlands, Seighali first learnt Dutch all by herself, and then began studying, which she had been barred from doing in Iran.
 She eventually became very happy with her new life in the Netherlands, where she feels at home, a free and strong woman.
 She overcame her homesickness, but she remained in correspondence with her family in Iran.

 In 1997 she completed her social work and services studies at the Hogeschool van Amsterdam, and subsequently followed several post-bachelor courses.
 From 1996 to 2013 Seighali worked in youth services as a manager, in rehabilitation and at heritage foundation Erfgoed Nederland.

 In 2013 Seighali became director of the Stichting voor Vluchteling Studenten UAF (Refugee Students Foundation).
 In June 2016 she entered the Advisory Board of the College voor de Rechten van de Mens, an independent supervisor for human rights issues in the Netherlands.
 She is also a member of the Supervisory Board of Het Loo Palace.
 In 2019 Seighali won the Comeniusprijs, an award for "eye-catching commitment to the interests of training, education, science and culture for the development of international society".
 According to the jury, she was an "enthusiastic inspirator in society who knows how to connect and support people so that they can push their own boundaries in society".
 On 21 November 2020 Seighali became president of the Humanistisch Verbond (Dutch Humanist Association).
+In the period from January 1st to September 1st, 2023, she served as the head of the Natuurstad Rotterdam Foundation.